India mourns former Archbishop of Bombay, Cardinal Ivan Dias

 In 2006, a group of Indian priests was attacked by Hindu extremist groups at the inauguration of a children's hostel in the western state of Maharashtra.

-"When it came to reports of attacks on Christians, he was very vociferous in his expression about how we are all called to live in peace and harmony and that people should not disrupt this," said Tellis told CNN.
+"When it came to reports of attacks on Christians, he was very vociferous in his expression about how we are all called to live in peace and harmony and that people should not disrupt this," Tellis told CNN.

 Tellis did acknowledge his former boss and mentor's ailing health, adding it made little impact.